Belkasoft CTF 6: Write-up

 590238-514580-359986-088242-029766-319495-410509-636911

-3. Mount the extracted vault.vhdx on your Windows, and choose to unlock BitLocker using the recovery key
+3. Mount the extracted vault.vhdx in Windows, choose to unlock BitLocker with the recovery key

-4. Inside the crypto container, you will find an Excel file called Spending.xlsx
+4. Inside the crypto container, find an Excel file called Spending.xlsx

-5. Look for a line detailing the biggest expense:
+5. Find a line with the biggest expense inside:

 Flag